cseanburns/personal_knowledge_mgmt/src/5b-project-setup-wikipedia-part-1.md

 Please review the following Wikipedia articles to understand important editing practices.

 - Wikipedia: [Editing][help_editing]: This basic guide shows how Wikipedia editing works.
+- Wikipedia: [Contributing to Wikipedia][contributing_wikipedia]: A guide in contributing to Wikipedia.
 - Wikipedia: [Policies][wikipedia_policies]: An overview of what Wikipedia considers acceptable behavior, reliable source, and more.
+- Wikipedia: [Reliable Sources][reliable_wikipedia]: A guide in choosing reliable sources.

 ## Becoming a Wikipedia Editor